outcastby/auth/README.md

     $ mix deps.get
     ```
 ## Setup server
-3. Fill in config for oauth (how to configure oauth apps for providers see below):
+1. Fill in config for auth (how to configure oauth apps for providers see below):
     ```elixir
     config :bomb_brawl, :oauth,
       google_client_id: "",